top of page

 Our Vestry

-The Reverend Stephanie Clayville, Vicar
+The Reverend Stephanie Clayville, Priest-in-Charge

 Bob DeSouter, Sr. Warden